orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 MGS series to modern platforms:

 - On 24 October 2023, the _Metal Gear Solid Master Collection Vol. 1_ will be
-  released for Nintendo Switch, PlayStation 5, Windows PC, and Xbox Series X. It contains _MGS1_, _MGS2_, _MGS3_, and the original 8-bit _MG1_ and _MG2_.
+  released for all major platforms: Windows, Switch, PS4, PS5, and Xbox Series X/S. It contains _MGS1_, _MGS2_, and _MGS3_, which you should play in order, and the original 2D 8-bit _MG1_ and _MG2_, which you may optionally play.
-- The _Metal Gear Solid Master Collection Vol. 2_ will be released at some later date, presumably for the same platforms.
-It is speculated to include _MGS4_,
-  _MGS: Peace Walker_, _MGS5: Ground Zeroes_, and _MGSV: The Phantom Pain_.
-If
+- The upcoming _Metal Gear Solid Master Collection Vol. 2_ is believed to include the rest of the main-line _Metal Gear Solid _series: _MGS4_, _Peace Walker_, _MGS5: Ground Zeroes_, and _MGSV: The Phantom Pain_,
-  this is correct, the two-part _Master Collection_ will contain the entire main-line _Metal Gear Solid_ series.
+  presumably for the same platforms.
 - Additionally, a remake of _MGS3_, known as _Metal Gear Solid Delta: Snake Eater_, is in development for PlayStation 5, Windows PC, and Xbox Series X/S.
+- The game-specific advice below for first-time players and streamers will mostly remain relevant.

 ## The main series